We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Disagreeable Drinking Water

-Nothing tastes better than a cold glass of iced tea on a hot summer afternoon, but if the tea is cloudy and murky, it will probably be much less enjoyable.
+Nothing tastes better than a cold glass of iced tea on a hot summer afternoon, but if the tea is cloudy and murky, it’s not quite as refreshing.
 The minerals in hard water can make water look cloudy and can also give it a disagreeable metallic taste, depending on the concentration and combination of minerals.